-Course A Overview & Lesson Sequence
+Course A: Overview

 Course A offers computer science curriculum for beginning readers in early elementary grades.
 Students will learn to program using commands like loops and events.
 The lessons featured in this course also teach students to collaborate with others meaningfully, investigate different problem-solving techniques, persist in the face of difficult tasks, and learn about internet safety.
-By the end of this course, students create their very own custom game or story from Play Lab that they can share.
+By the end of this course, students create their very own custom game in Play Lab.

-Online lessons are in regular text and unplugged lessons are in bolded text.
+- Sequencing

+- Loops

+- Events

+- Digital Citizenship

+- Programming is fun

+- It's okay not to get it right the first time

+- I can solve problems if I keep trying

+- Use the stories as a read-aloud and discuss the scenarios as a class - Work through sample problems with students as a class - Connect unplugged lessons to the online lessons using "bridging activities" - Celebrate persistence as well as successes - Honor the humor in the lessons and add more where possible

+Course A: Lesson Outlines

-Lesson Name Description 1 Debugging: Unspotted Bugs This lesson will guide students through the steps of debugging.
-Students will learn the mantra: "What happened?
+Lesson Name Description 1 Unspotted Bugs Students will learn the mantra: "What happened?
 What was supposed to happen?
 What does that tell you?"
-2 Persistence & Frustration: Stevie and the Big Project When students run into a barrier while answering a question or working on a project, it's so easy for them to get frustrated and give up.
-This lesson will introduce students to the idea that frustration can be an important part of learning.
-Here, frustration is presented as a step in the creative process, rather than a sign of failure.
-3 Real-Life Algorithms: Plant a Seed In this lesson, students will relate the concept of algorithms back to everyday, real-life activities by planting an actual seed.
-The goal here is to start building the skills to translate real-world situations to online scenarios and vice versa.
-4 Learn to Drag and Drop This lesson will give students an idea of what to expect when they head to the computer lab.
-It begins with a brief discussion introducing them to computer lab manners, then they will progress into using a computer to complete online puzzles.
-5 Programming Unplugged: Happy Maps The bridge from algorithms to programming can be a short one if students understand the difference between planning out a sequence and encoding that sequence into the appropriate language.
-This activity will help students gain experience reading and writing in shorthand code.

-6 Programming in Maze In this series of online puzzles, students will build on the understanding of algorithms, debugging, and general computer literacy.
-Featuring characters from the game Angry Birds, students will develop sequential algorithms to get the bird to the pig without crashing into walls or TNT.
-Debugging puzzles have also been mixed into this stage for added practice with problem solving and critical thinking.
-7 Common Sense Education: Going Places Safely In collaboration with Common Sense Education, this lesson helps students learn that many websites ask for information that is private and discusses how to responsibly handle such requests.
-Students also find out that they can go to exciting places online, but they need to follow certain rules to remain safe.
-8 Loops Unplugged: Happy Loops Loops can be a very helpful and powerful tool in programming.
-To understand how helpful loops are, students will be driven to want an easier way to solve mundane problems.
-9 Loops in Collector Building on the concept of repeating instructions from 'Happy Loops', this stage will have students using loops to collect treasure more efficiently on Code.org.
-10 Loops in Artist Returning to loops, students learn to draw images by looping simple sequences of instructions.
-In the previous plugged lesson, loops were used to traverse a maze and collect treasure.
-Here, loops are creating patterns.
+2 Stevie and the Big Project Here, frustration is presented as a step in the creative process, rather than a sign of failure.
+3 Plant a Seed Students will relate the concept of algorithms back to everyday, real-life activities by planting an actual seed.
+4 Sequencing with Angry Birds This begins with a brief discussion on computer lab manners, then will progress into using a computer to complete online puzzles.
+5 Нарру Марѕ This activity will help students gain experience reading and writing in shorthand code.
+6 Programming with Angry Birds In this set of online puzzles, students will build on the understanding of algorithms, debugging, and general computer literacy.
+7 Programming with Harvester Students will apply the programming concepts that they have learned to the Harvester environment.
+8 Going Places Safely Students find out that they can go exciting places online, but they need to follow rules to remain safe.
+[Common Sense Education] 9 Happy Loops Students will be driven to want an easier way to solve mundane problems.
+10 Loops with Harvester Building on the concept of repeating instructions, this stage will have students using loops to more efficiently get to the veggies.
+11 Loops with Laurel Continuing practice with loops, students will help Laurel the Adventurer collect treasure!
+12 Ocean Scene with Loops Here, students use loops to create patterns.
 At the end of this stage, students will be given the opportunity to create their own images using loops.
-11 Events Unplugged: The Big Event Events are a great way to add variety to a pre-written algorithm.
-Sometimes you want your program to be able to respond to the user exactly when the user wants it to.
-That is what events are for.
-12 Events in Play Lab In this online activity, students will have the opportunity to learn how to use events in Play Lab and to apply all the coding skills they've learned to create an animated game.
-It's time to get creative and make a story in the Play Lab!
+13 The Big Event This shows that events are a great way to add variety to a sequential algorithm.
+14 On the Move with Events Students will have the opportunity to learn how to use events in Play Lab and apply their coding skills to create an animated game.

-Course B Overview & Lesson Sequence
+Course B: Overview

-Course B was developed with first graders in mind.
+Course B was developed with first-graders in mind.
 Tailored to a novice reading level, this course also assumes limited knowledge of shapes and numbers.

-At the moment, Course B closely parallels Course A, but provides more complex unplugged activities and more variety in puzzles.
+While the concepts in Course B parallel those in Course A, students will be exposed to more sophisticated unplugged activities and greater variety in puzzles.
 Students will learn the basics of programming, collaboration techniques, investigation and critical thinking skills, persistence in the face of difficulty, and internet safety.
-At the end of this course students will create their very own custom game from Play Lab that they can share with a link.
+At the end of this course students will create their very own custom game in Play Lab.